 A range of businesses have utilised our well-reviewed training and capacity building programmes, and have partnered with us in our public engagement and knowledge activities through data challenges, workshops and training.
 For example:

-- Internet of Things Meet-up: We hosted ca 30 representatives of businesses (and other bodies) with an interest in Internet of Things.
+- Internet of Things Meet-up: We hosted ca 30 representatives of businesses (and other bodies) with an interest in the Internet of Things.

 - Training programmes and events: To date participants have attended our training programmes and events from companies including Jacobs, Clydesdale Bank, Savills and IBI Group.